Updated: Dec 16, 2020

 📌 Since I live in the west of Singapore, I will choose to start at CP1.
 If I start the hike at Lakeside MRT Station, there will be the 2Km walk to CP1.

 📌 At the end of the hike at CP9, I will need to get to Punggol MRT Station.
-That means I will have to walk another 1 Km to either get to a bus stop for Bus 84 or to Punggol Point LRT.
+That means I will have to walk another 1 Km to either get to the bus stop for Bus 84 to the MRT station.

 📌 The mid-way point is near to MacRitchie Reservoir between CP4 and CP5, where there are restrooms, water refilling facility and a cafe.